Introduction

 • Damage is spreading or changing shape.

-• Glass is part of a load-bearing or high-traffic area.
+• The glass is in a load-bearing or high-traffic area.

-• Moisture is building up inside double-pane windows.
+• Moisture has built up inside double-pane windows.

 • Edges are chipped or sharp to the touch.